ImplFerris/pico-pico/src/core-concepts/pwm/manual-calculate-top-divider.md

+{{#title How to Calculate PWM TOP Value for a Target Frequency on Raspberry Pi Pico 2}}

 # Manually Calculate Top

 In this section, we will manually derive the TOP value for a given PWM frequency.
 This method requires trying different divider values and checking whether the resulting TOP value falls within the valid range.